PasanSWijekoon/Java-Object-Oriented-Design-Patterns-II/14-quizes/1/quiz1.md

-Here's the content of the image in Markdown format:

-***

 ### Urban Traffic Simulation System

 You are working for a smart city simulation company that needs to build a real-time 3D urban traffic simulator for city planners.
 The simulator must display thousands of vehicles (cars, buses, trucks, motorcycles) moving along roads.
 Each vehicle has: